aspose-slides/Aspose.Slides-API-References/english/php-java/license/license/_index.md

 ---
 title: License
+second_title: Aspose.Sildes PHP for Java API Reference
+description:
 type: docs
 weight: 10
 url: /php-java/license/license/
 ---

-# License() constructor
+## License() constructor

 Initializes a new instance of this class.
 In this example, an attempt will be made to find a license file named MyLicense.lic in the folder that contains the component, in the folder that contains the calling assembly, in the folder of the entry assembly and then in the embedded resources of the calling assembly.

 ```php
   $example;